danidiaz/subrec/README.md

 # How does it work?

-The constructor of `Subrec` is hidden, the only way of obtaining a value is through the `FromJSON` instance.
-Only fields present in the type-level list of selected fields will be parsed.

 The fields of the `Subrec` are stored in a plain term-level map and their different types are existencialized away.
+The constructor of the `Subrec` is hidden, so this is an internal detail.
+Only fields present in the type-level list have entries in the map.

 When accessing a field of the `Subrec`, we require a `HasField` instance (provided by generic-lens) on the original record to ensure that the required